bc913/opengl_notes/doc/Objects.md

 Best of both worlds are achieved by using VBO and VAO together:
 > The vertex data is stored in `VRAM` (fast) but also can be controlled (reading/updating) from the client side.

-### How does this work?
+### How does it work?
-Until now, we've only discussed about the theory and let's bring some pieces together.
-There are several ways to implement this.
+Until now, we've only discussed about the theory and let's bring the pieces together.
+There are several ways to implement.

 #### Common Rules
 - `glVertexAttribPointer()` defines the layout of the VBO within the VAO.